swe-train/grafana__oncall/docs/sources/oncall-api-reference/integrations.md

 ```

 Integrations are sources of alerts and alert groups for Grafana OnCall.
-For example, to learn how to integrate Grafana OnCall with Alertmanager refer to [Alertmanager][].
+For example, to learn how to integrate Grafana OnCall with Alertmanager refer to [Alertmanager](ref:alertmanager).

 **HTTP request**